ahmedabuamra/MinesweeperGame/README.md

 - Each tile has a number on it that indicates the number of mines adjacent to it.

-- Try to deduce where the miens are and flag them.
+- Try to deduce where the mines are and flag them.

 ### Input: